 A mother and daughter from the frack impacted community of Loveland, CO have chained themselves to the oil rig in protest, while another anti-fracking activist is perched atop it.
 Loudspeakers have been mounted to the top of the platform, projecting the personal stories of citizens who’ve been harmed by fracking.

-Across the country thousands of instances of health and safety impacts have been reported in relation to the controversial extraction process.
+Across the country, thousands of instances of health and safety impacts have been reported about the controversial extraction process.
 While states such as New York and Maryland have taken a cautious approach, Colorado has been reckless in its development of shale gas reserves.
 State studies of the impact from the Colorado School of Public Health, NOAA, and others were instrumental in New York’s decision to ban fracking earlier this year.

 The fight between the oil and gas industry and communities in Colorado is escalating.
 Ordinary people are taking to the streets to challenge fracking and shale development.
 Now is the time for our voices to be heard in standing against this dangerous practice.